Cappyadams/VRoid-Blendshape-Models/README.md

 1. [Eye Wiggle Guide (for VNyan)](joemama)

 # Where can I contact the creator of this project?
-You can find all my contact info on [my Website](https://cappyadams.github.io/aboutme.html#contact)
+You can find all my contact info on [my Website](https://cappyadams.github.io/aboutme.html#contact). however I'm most active on [Twitter](https://twitter.com/YuriMayori) and [DeviantArt](https://www.deviantart.com/cappyadams). so i'd prefer if ya contacted me one Github, Twitter or DA